You need digital analytics because, without appropriate metrics, your social media strategy flounders.

 - What types of content or pieces of content generate the most engagement?

-- What content drives other actions such as subscription or downloads?
+- What content drives other actions such as subscriptions or downloads?

 - Are there patterns among pieces of content that perform well?
 Poorly?